 Some of my blog posts include affiliate links.
 If you purchase an item from one of my links I may receive a commission.
 Please read my disclaimer for more details.

 Feeling financially out of control begins with life occurrences.
 My life experiences have brought me to where I am today.
 When I was in my teens and 20s, I worked full time and then some.
 I invested into my employers 401k, and I tried to save money and pay ahead on bills whenever possible.
-I didn’t make copious amounts of income in my 20s, but everything was going as it should financially.
+My husband and I didn’t make copious amounts of income in my 20s, but everything was going as it should financially.
 I made sound decisions, and I felt like I could go anywhere.

 My 30s came around and my second daughter was diagnosed with autism.
 We couldn’t hire a sitter or daycare because no one was willing to take care of her due to speech delays and sensory issues.
 I went from part-time work to flex work to being out of work entirely for a couple of months.
 Eventually, I found an at home sitter who became my lifeline for many years, but tragedy struck again when my husband’s father passed away.
 We had to use a credit card to pay funeral arrangements and all other expenses for our travel and packaging of his home.
 Everything ran us close to 15K dollars.